 Estimates of IPV prevalence vary because of nonstandardized definitions, differences in reporting requirements, and other factors.
 In addition, prevalence estimates are believed to underrepresent true rates of abuse because of underreporting.7 Victims may be reluctant to report IPV for many reasons, including economic dependence on the abuser, shame, embarrassment, and fear of reprisal.8 The CDC conducts a periodic nationally representative random survey of U.S. adults to obtain estimates of IPV prevalence, the National Intimate Partner and Sexual Violence Survey (NISVS).
-In 2011, the NISVS (N=12,727) found that 4.0 percent of women and 4.8 percent of men experienced physical violence by an intimate partner in the previous 12 months.9 The prevalence of past-year psychological victimization was higher (14.2% of women and 18.0% of men).9 In the same survey, lifetime prevalence of physical violence by an intimate partner was 31.5 percent for women and 27.5 percent for men, 47.1 percent for psychological aggression among women and 46.5 percent for men.9 Rates vary by age, ethnicity, and household income.
-For example, reported rates of lifetime physical violence are higher among American Indian/Alaskan Native women (51.7%), multiracial women (51.3%), and non-Hispanic black women (41.2%) than non-Hispanic white women (30.5%) and Hispanic women (29.7%).9 Results from the 2010 NISVS survey (N=16,507) found reported rates of intimate partner rape, physical violence, or stalking victimization decline as women age from 14.8 percent among women ages 18 to 25 years, 4.1 percent among women ages 45 to 54 years, and 1.4 percent among women age 55 years or older.10 In addition, the 12-month prevalence of rape, physical violence, or stalking by an intimate partner was 9.7 percent among women with a combined household income of less than \$25,000 versus 2.8 percent for women with a combined household income over \$75,000.10 For adolescents and other subgroups, data on prevalence of abuse are limited.
-Among respondents to the 2015 Youth Risk Behavior Survey who dated or went out with someone during the prior 12 months, 11.7 percent of girls and 7.4 percent of boys in 9th through 12th grade reported physical dating violence (being hit, slapped, or physically hurt on purpose by a boyfriend or girlfriend) and 15.6 percent of girls and 5.4 percent of boys reported sexual dating violence (defined as forced to kiss, touch, or have sexual intercourse they did not want to do).11
+The 2015 NISVS (N=10,081) estimated that 5.4 percent of women and 5.1 percent of men experienced any past-year contact sexual violence, physical violence, and/or stalking by an intimate partner.9 The prevalence of past-year psychological victimization was not reported in the 2015 NISVS; however, NISVS data from 2011 (N=12,727) estimated that 14.2 percent of women and 18.0 percent of men experienced past-year psychological victimization.10 In terms of lifetime prevalence of abuse, 2015 NISVS data estimated that 36.4 percent of women and 33.4 percent of men had experienced contact sexual violence, physical violence, and/or stalking.9 Rates of lifetime psychological abuse were similar: 36.4 percent in women and 34.3 in men.

+Rates of IPV prevalence vary by age, ethnicity, and household income.
+For example, according to 2011 NISVS estimates, reported rates of lifetime physical violence are higher among American Indian/Alaskan Native women (51.7%), multiracial women (51.3%), and non-Hispanic black women (41.2%) than non-Hispanic white women (30.5%) and Hispanic women (29.7%).10 Results from the 2010 NISVS survey (N=16,507) found reported rates of intimate partner rape, physical violence, or stalking victimization decline as women age from 14.8 percent among women ages 18 to 25 years, 4.1 percent among women ages 45 to 54 years, and 1.4 percent among women age 55 years or older.11 In addition, the 12-month prevalence of rape, physical violence, or stalking by an intimate partner was 9.7 percent among women with a combined household income of less than \$25,000 versus 2.8 percent for women with a combined household income over \$75,000.11 Few nationally representative surveys report recent data on IPV victimization among adolescents and other subgroups.
+Among respondents to the 2015 Youth Risk Behavior Survey who dated or went out with someone during the prior 12 months, 11.7 percent of girls and 7.4 percent of boys in 9th through 12th grade reported physical dating violence (being hit, slapped, or physically hurt on purpose by a boyfriend or girlfriend) and 15.6 percent of girls and 5.4 percent of boys reported sexual dating violence (defined as forced to kiss, touch, or have sexual intercourse they did not want to do).12